Learn About the Friedmann Equation and the Cosmos

 Our exploration will start with the derivation of the Friedmann Equation.
 In the next chapters, we will try to understand the main elements that made our universe, the idea of dark matter and dark energy.
 After that we will go back in time to understand the origins of the Universe, we will study CMB (Cosmic Microwave Background), Baryogenesis, and Inflation.

-Chapter 1- Derivation of The Friedmann Equation
+Derivation of The Friedmann Equation

 In this part of the journey, we will take a general look at the evolution and eventual fate of the Universe.
 The Friedmann Equation is the heart of these concepts.
 It explains the evolution of the Universe as a function of time for different types of models.
-Hence, it is important to us to derive and learn the Friedmann equation.
+Hence, it is important for us to derive and learn the Friedmann equation.
 However, before jumping to the Friedmann Equation, we should construct a basic understanding of cosmology.
 In the following two parts, we will try to understand the foundations of the Friedmann Equation.

-In their cosmic model, the earth was in the center (Geocentric or Ptolemaic system), and other planets and stars were orbiting around the earth.
+In their cosmic model, the Earth was in the center (Geocentric or Ptolemaic system), and other planets and stars were orbiting around the Earth.

 Fig. 1: Figure of the heavenly bodies, an illustration of the Ptolemaic geocentric system by Portuguese cosmographer and cartographer Bartolomeu Velho, 1568 (Bibliothèque Nationale, Paris) [3].